AdaCore/spark2014/docs/lrm/source/packages.rst

 private child unit (or a public descendant thereof).

-The Part_Of aspect can also be used in a different way to indicate that an object [or state abstraction ???] is to be treated as though it were declared within a protected unit or task unit (see TBD).
+The Part_Of aspect can also be used in a different way to indicate that an object or state abstraction is to be treated as though it were declared within a protected unit or task unit (see TBD).

 .. centered:: **Static Semantics**